zwallen/Wallen_DAMethodCompare_2021/DAreport/README.md

 An R program `run_DAreport.R` is also provided here to run `DAreport` on the command line, and will output the same reports as the function along with a multi-tab excel of contents that would normally be returned as a list if just using the `DAreport` function in R.

-Note: certain modifications have been made since the original BMC Bioinformatics comparison study.
-Modifications include:
+**Note:** certain modifications have been made since the original BMC Bioinformatics comparison study.
 + Robust CLR with matrix completion is now using default parameters for the `OptSpace` function.
 + ANCOM v2 R code has been updated to ANCOM v2.1 R code.
 See [FrederickHuangLin/ANCOM/scripts/ancom_v2.1.R](https://github.com/FrederickHuangLin/ANCOM/blob/master/scripts/ancom_v2.1.R).
 The code for ANCOM is contained within the function so it does not need to be sourced from the R script provided in the GitHub repository.
 + The strategy and functions used for GLM NBZI has changed.
 Now using `glm.nb` function from `stats` to perform negative binomial GLM and `zeroinfl` function from the `pscl` R package to perform zero-inflated negative binomial GLM.
 This helps with computation time for larger datasets. `NA` p-values that result from either function are given a 1.
 + Wilcoxon rank-sum test is now being used instead of Kruskal-Wallis as this would be the more appropriate test to use with only two groups of interest.

-### Usage

 ## Required packages